End of Life Law in Australia: An Overview for the Aged Care Sector

 It may still be possible, before emergency treatment is provided, to obtain consent either from a person with capacity, or their substitute decision-maker if the person lacks capacity.

-In some States and Territories, if a person does not have capacity and needs emergency treatment, health professionals must seek consent from the person’s substitute decision-maker if it is possible (e.g. a decision-maker can be located and is available and willing).
+In some States and Territories, if a person does not have capacity and needs emergency treatment the law requires health professionals to seek consent from the person’s substitute decision-maker if it is possible (e.g. a decision-maker can be located and is available and willing).
 It is good practice for health professionals in all States and Territories to do this if possible.

 Emergency treatment cannot be provided if it has been lawfully refused: